How to make your loan go the extra mile

 Write down the amount of loan you will be receiving and take away however much will be going out each month.
-This would include, rent, bills, food shopping and anything else you have going out your bank account like phone contracts.
+This will include rent, bills, food shopping, and anything else you have going out of your bank account like phone contracts or TV subscriptions.
 This will enable you to work out how much you can spend each month.

 2. Write everything down

 This may seem tedious, but it is well worth it.
 Write down in a notepad what you spend money on each day down to the last penny.
 You'll be able to see how much money you are spending and if there are any unnecessary things you can stop buying to save.

 After you've worked out how much you can afford to spend each month, you can see how much you have per week.
 You could withdraw your weekly allowance from your bank so that you only spend that money.
 You may even have money left over each week to spend on treats like takeaways or online orders (yes, you can still enjoy yourself when budgeting)!

 4. Shopping lists

 Sorry, but spending money on food is inevitable!
 A simple way to shop smart is to make a meal plan for the week and write a shopping list before you go/or shop online, this will ensure you only get the things you need instead of buying everything and anything.
 Also, NEVER go food shopping hungry, you'll crave all kinds of food and end up spending money on rubbish.